God Wants You to Have Fun with Your Wealth

 As I studied what the Bible says about money, I discovered that God is a good father.
 He delights in giving good gifts to His children.
 And one of the things He wants to see us do with those gifts is to enjoy them.

 God gives us things that we enjoy because He wants to model love and generosity.

-Let me back up for a minute, lest you think me a heretic: I’m not saying that God intends for His people to live a lifestyle of unfettered luxury and materialistic greed.
+I’m not saying that God intends for His people to live a lifestyle of luxury and greed.
 (There are people that teach such things, but they’re wrong on many counts).
 I believe that God has a master plan for our money, and that plan includes a lot of important things like tithing, giving and providing for your family.
-But part of that plan also includes enjoying your abundance and thanking the One who provides it for you.
+But that plan also includes enjoying money.
+Enjoying it and thanking the One who provides it for you.

 “Everything for our enjoyment”